shaannessy25/Sudoku-Solver/README.md

 # Sudoku Solver
 ___
 ## Mission
 This application will correctly solve any sudoku puzzle in an efficient matter.
+There also will be a playable game that the user can play

 ## Rules:
 1. Each row, column, and nonet can contain each number 1-9 exactly once.